-There is a [Moodle forum](#) which is hosted by the Conservation Biogeography Lab, with more information and a calendar with upcoming presentations and the available slots, you can enroll at any time.
+There is a [Moodle forum](#) which is hosted by the Conservation BioGeography Lab, with more information and a calendar with upcoming presentations and the available slots, you can enroll at any time.
 Make sure to reserve a slot early on in coordination with your supervisor and Lab team.
 All presentations take place during the teaching term, please try to fill a space as soon as you can.
-If you would like to present, please write an email to Camille Dammann ([camille.dammann@geo.hu-berlin.de](mailto:camille.dammann@geo.hu-berlin.de)) to reserve a slot, including the following information: 1) title of your presentation, 2) mention if it is a flash talk / full talk/thesis defence, 3) a short abstract (70-150 words), and 4) preferred date.
+If you would like to present, please write an email to Camille Dammann (camille.dammann@geo.hu-berlin.de) to reserve a slot, including the following information: 1) title of your presentation, 2) mention if it is a flash talk / full talk/thesis defense, 3) a short abstract (70-150 words), and 4) preferred date.
 Please don't omit any information or we won't be able to reserve a slot for you.
 The latest possible time to reserve a slot is two weeks before the presentation.
-Confirm your presentation date with your supervisors so they can attend.
+Confirm with your supervisors your presentation date so they can attend.
 You can find the guidelines for presentations on Moodle (size, number of slides, HU template).